Tutorial | Dataiku apps#

 4. Select Data Refresh as the scenario.

-Dataiku screenshot of the run scenario tile in a Dataiku application.
+Dataiku screenshot of the run scenario tile in a Dataiku app.

 Add a tile for downloading the results#

-Lastly, we want the user to be able to export the final output dataset.
+Lastly, you want the user to be able to export the final output dataset.

 1. Click Add Tile.